 Wd40 is safe to use to clean the engine compartment so close your eyes and go for it.

-Keep in mind that you don’t need to be an expert to clean the engine bay, as long as you follow the instructions, you may clean the vehicle engine at home.
+Keep in mind that you don’t have to be an expert to clean the engine bay.
+As long as you follow the steps, you can clean the engine at home.

 Gather the following things to get started: